An eye twitch is a small but annoying thing. It can cause frustration and discomfort and even ruin certain plans you might have.

 Some Spiritual Reasons Behind Left-Eye Twitching

 There are some superstitions behind left eye twitching and there are some scientific and physical reasons, but there may be some straight spiritual reasons behind the twitch as well.
+Also, you might want to check on psychic reading.

 Spiritually it could be a sign that you’re too worried about the past.
 Some people tend to dwell on the past and become upset about what happened, despite the fact that they can’t change it.
 They may be upset about the mistakes they made.